thisisrandy/igo/README.md

 7. Wherever the environment for the desired user is configured, set the `DATABASE_URL` variable to the [connection URI](https://www.postgresql.org/docs/current/libpq-connect.html#LIBPQ-CONNSTRING) for your database.
 Note that `DATABASE_URL` follows the variable used in [heroku applications](https://devcenter.heroku.com/articles/heroku-postgresql#connecting-in-python)
+8. If running the AI server on another machine, set `AI_SERVER_URL` to the correct host and port.
+A local default will be used otherwise.
+Note that the AI server also requires `DATABASE_URL`, though it needn't point to the same database as the game server

 **NOTE**: If the server is handling a large number of simultaneous connections, it will be limited by the system open file limit, which may be set to a small